-7 points Rehabilitation of Existing Occupied Housing To qualify: ≤ 25% of the total AHP-assisted units in the project can be new construction; Hard rehabilitation costs must be ≥ 25% of the total development cost; and A project's vacancy rate at the time of AHP application must be ≤ 50%.
+7 points Rehabilitation of Existing Occupied Housing To qualify: ≤ 25% of the total AHP-assisted units in the project can may be new construction; Hard rehabilitation costs must be ≥ 25% of the total development cost; and A project's vacancy rate at the time of AHP application must be ≤ 50%.
 Homeownership projects involving acquisition are ineligible for points in this category.
-5 points Promotion or Preservation of Homeownership 100% of the AHP-assisted beneficiaries must be homebuyers or existing homeowners.
+5 points Promotion or Preservation of Homeownership100% of the AHP-assisted beneficiaries must be homebuyers or existing homeowners.

+5 points Elimination of Plighting Influences

-5 points Elimination of Blighting Influences Defined as projects involving one or more of the following characteristics: The inclusion of foreclosed properties and/or properties acquired via a short-sale; The acquisition and rehabilitation of vacant and/or abandoned buildings that will become and/or be incorporated into the AHP-assisted project; or The demolition of a vacant and/or abandoned structure that will be replaced with the AHP-assisted project.
-More than 50% of the AHP-assisted units in the project must meet the criteria to receive the points.
-3 points Permanent Supportive Housing Permanent supportive housing is defined as rental units that have all of the following characteristics: • Targeted to individuals and/or families with a history of homelessness (as defined in this Plan), and • At least one person in the household has a disabling condition (including if a child has a disabling condition), and Housing units are designed to allow the tenant(s) to live independently (i.e., full private kitchen and bath facilities), and Rents are affordable to households at ≤ 30% of area median income, and • Supportive services are designed to increase rates of housing stability and retention, and • Tenants have leases and participation in supportive services is not a condition of tenancy.
-20% of the AHP-assisted units in the project must meet the criteria to receive the points.
-3 points Projects of 24 or Fewer Units 2 points Mixed-Income Locations Projects in a Census tract(s) where the median income equals or exceeds the median income for the county or metropolitan area.
-75% of the AHP-assisted units in the project must meet the criteria to receive the points.
-2 points Large Family Units The addition of rental units with three or more bedrooms to the affordable market; this is generally accomplished via new construction, unit reconfiguration in conjunction with rehabilitation, and/or adaptive reuse.
-The units must generally be spread evenly across the income targeting commitments.
-Points are only available to projects that are not age- restricted.
-Rehabilitation of existing affordable three-bedroom units will not be considered in this category.
-15% of the AHP-assisted units in the project must meet the criteria to receive the points.
+5 points Elimination of Blighting Influences

+Defined as projects involving one or more of the following characteristics: The inclusion of foreclosed properties and/or properties acquired via a short-sale; The acquisition and rehabilitation of vacant and/or abandoned buildings that will become and/or be incorporated into the AHP-assisted project, where vacancy is not due to the impending rehabilitation; or The demolition of a vacant and/or abandoned structure that will be replaced with the AHP-assisted project, where vacancy is not due to the impending to the impending demolition.

+More than 50% of the AHP-assisted total units in the project must meet the criteria to receive the points.

+3 points Permanent Supportive Housing

+Permanent supportive housing is defined as rental units that have all of the following characteristics: Targeted to individuals and/or families with a history of homelessness (as defined in this Plan), and At least one person in the household has a disabling condition (including if a child has a disabling condition), and Housing units are designed to allow the tenant(s) to live independently (i.e., full private kitchen and bath facilities), and Rents are affordable to households at ≤ 30% of area median income, and Supportive services are designed to increase rates of housing stability and retention, and Tenants have leases and participation in supportive services is not a condition of tenancy.

+receive the points.

+3 points Projects of 24 or Fewer Units

+2 points Mixed-Income Locations

+Projects in a Census tract(s) where the median income equals or exceeds the median income for the county or metropolitan area.

+75% of the AHP-assistedtotal units in the project must meet the criteria to receive the points.

+2 points Large Family Units The addition of rental units with three or more bedrooms to the housingaffordable market; this is generally accomplished via new construction, unit reconfiguration in conjunction with rehabilitation, and/or adaptive reuse.
+The units must generally be spread evenly across the income targeting commitments or disproportionately concentrated in the lower income targeting tiers.
+Only units that are not age-restricted may be considered.Points are only available to projects that are not age-restricted.
+Rehabilitation of existing affordable-three-bedroom units will not be considered in this category.
+15% of the AHP assisted total units in the project must meet the criteria to receive the points.